Learning Ukulele with Curt

 Here is my take on finding a good teacher.
 I was lucky enough to find a great teacher early in my development and would like to pass on a few tips for finding a good teacher yourself.
 For ukulele, it will take a bit of work - but with the Internet, you can study with anyone in the world and try out different teachers.

-Unfortunately, there are no oversight or organizations that regulate private music teachers.
-Especially true for private guitar and ukulele teachers.
-Anyone can hang a shingle out advertising private lessons or put content on-line.
+Unfortunately, there are no oversights or organizations that regulate private music teachers.
+This is especially true for private guitar and ukulele teachers.
+Anyone can hang a shingle out advertising private lessons or put content online.
 So finding a good teacher can be a challenge.

 Evaluating a Teacher's Experience

-You are not so interested in a teacher's performance experience, I'd be more inclined to know their teaching experience.
-Remember, you're not hiring them for a gig, performance, or to entertain you.
-You're asking them to help you with learning the ukulele and music.
+You are not so interested in a teacher's performance experience; I'd be more inclined to know their teaching experience.
+Remember, you're not hiring them for a gig, a performance, or to entertain you.
+You're asking them to help you learn the ukulele and music.
 Not all great players are great teachers — in fact, just because they can perform on an instrument, that doesn't always mean they can effectively communicate the process and skills for you to achieve the same results.

 As you can see, there is a lot to ask, and the typical student I've encountered never asks even a small percentage of them.
-I'll address each question and what my response would be and teacher responses that should throw up a red flag for you.
+I'll address each question and what my response would be, as well as teacher responses that should throw up a red flag for you.

 How Long Have You Been Teaching?

-A teacher's experience, as any job experience, is obtained over time.
+A teacher's experience, as with any job experience, is obtained over time.
 As well as the number of students they have and have taught.
-A private music teacher gains knowledge and experience — on the job -.
-It's not in a how-to book, in a college course — which I've never even heard of such a course for private teaching anyway.
-A teacher learns by actually doing — at a minimum — 3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
+A private music teacher gains knowledge and experience on the job.
+It's not in a how-to book or in a college course — which I've never even heard of for private teaching anyway.
+A teacher learns by actually doing — at a minimum—3 to 5 years of teaching experience and not 5 to 10 students a week, more like 20 to 30 or more students a week.
 The more students a teacher teaches every week, the more experience they gain.
-Personally, I continually refine, research, and polish my teach skills and have maintained 40 to 60 students a week or more depending on the time of year.
-An excellent guideline is to find a teacher where the majority of the income comes from teaching — not performing.
-Maintaining a consistent private teaching practice shows a level of commitment to teaching and not that it's a sideline.
+Personally, I continually refine, research, and polish my teaching skills and have maintained 40 to 60 students a week or more, depending on the time of year.
+An excellent guideline is to find a teacher where the majority of the income comes from teaching, not performing.
+Maintaining a consistent private teaching practice shows a level of commitment to teaching, not that it's a sideline.
 There are multiple ways to make a living with music and the music business beyond performing.

 Are the Lessons Private or Group?